Korean War Period - 25 June 1950 to 27 July 1953

 First Lieutenant Phil Dickey was given command of what was to become the 22nd CRBS, which included all crash boats in the Far East.
 In a position roughly equivalent to marine shop foreman was W.O.
 Don Slessler, a very dedicated, committed, and colorful individual.
 Lt Dickey’s first challenge was to re-assemble the crews and seaworthy boats.
 He found it easier to acquire seaworthy boats than crewmen.
 In re-assembling his crews Lt.
 Dickey found himself coming to the irritated attention of several senior officers, frantically trying to get their own units back up to full strength.
 Lt.
 Dickey arranged for a few supportive phone calls from headquarters that straightened out his superior officers, if not their anger toward the young officer.
 His word-of-mouth recruiting campaign throughout the crash boat alumni soon re-assembled his nucleus of eighty-five crewmen.
 Eventually there were over 400 men in the unit.

-Upon activation of the squadron he had one 114ft boat, (FP-47), one 104 footer, seven 63 footers, and eight 85 footers; a fleet of 17 boats in total.
+Upon activation of the squadron there was a fleet of 17 operational boats in theater total.
 Not all of those boats were available for service in Korea.
 Boats were based at the single air field in Guam, the single air field in Okinawa and at the 5 bases in Japan.
-If each base had only one crash boat assigned to it which is doubtful, there would be a maximum of 9 boats available for all of Korea.
-Four of the 85s were sent to North Korean waters off the west coast of Korea.
+Dickey had the following boats available to him: one 114 supply boat FS-47, the 104 ft.
+QS-15, six 63ft boats, R-2-711, 717, 1082, 1088, 1164, and 1196.
+He also was able to acquire four of the 85s, R-1-654, 664 ,667 and 676 which were sent to North Korean waters off the west coast of Korea.
 UN air forces lost one plane a day on average to hostile action over North Korea.
 The 63s were assigned to the Sea of Japan and the coastal waters of South Korea.